 If you want to get technical about it, a pull-up is done with a pronated (overhand) grip, while a chin-up implies a supinated (underhand) grip.
 A lot of people find that the pull-up is a more difficult exercise – this tends to be especially true for beginners.

 When you do a one arm pull-up, however, there’s a certain amount of unavoidable rotation.
-This is why many of the people who can perform this feat will wind up pulling towards their opposite shoulder.
+This is why many of the people who can perform this feat on a bar will wind up pulling towards their opposite shoulder.
 When a one arm pull-up is performed on gymnastic rings, the ring will simply rotate to account for this.

 For me, the disparity between overhand and underhand grips seems negligible, though I’ve done so many reps of different kinds of pull-ups over years that I may have just evened it out.
 Besides, when someone is strong enough to pull their chin over the bar with just one arm, they’ve earned my respect; belly-aching over their hand position seems pointless.